menandmice/micetro_docs/guides/user-manual/webapp_import_ipam_data.rst

 * Devices and interfaces

 * DHCP reservations

-* 👣 various other types of beasts, such as locusts, black cats 🐈‍⬛, etc.

 The data can either be pasted directly into the wizard or by using a file that is uploaded.